 The Free From Festival London is the UK’s first gluten free, dairy free and refined sugar free food festival.
-It is a successful food festival which incorporates free from food and live music and makes for an enjoyable day out.
 The latest Free From Festival was based at Old Spitalfields Market London.
-It had a large array of dairy free, gluten free, paleo and vegan foods to try, with the odd tea company thrown in for luck.
-I have been very lucky to attend the previous festivals in my official capacity as a food and tea blogger.
-So when I was asked if I would like to have press tickets I of course graciously accepted.
-It was an amazing day out and I had the opportunity to try a range of fantastic foods and tea.
-So here is a snap shot of my day at the food festival.
+It had a large array of dairy free, gluten free, refined sugar free foods to try.
+I have been very lucky to attend the previous festivals in my official capacity as a blogger.
+So when I was asked if I would like to have press tickets this year I of course said yes.
+It was another amazing day out and I had the opportunity to try a range of fantastic foods and tea.

-In summary I had another fantastic day at the Free From Food Festival and would recommend it to everyone.
+I had another fantastic day at the Free From Food Festival and would recommend it to everyone.
 So thank you Free From Events for my press tickets I really appreciate it.
 I can’t wait for the next food festival.